-Coaches and volunteer activities supporters must have appropriate coaching insurance when coaching.
-Coaches and volunteer activities supporters may obtain insurance through the Welsh Sports Association and Sports Cover for all Inclusive Skating Activities in the UK, including ice skating, roller skating and in-line skating.
+Coaches and volunteer activities supporters obtain insurance through the auspices of Inclusive Skating's membership of the Welsh Sports Association.
+Sports Cover provide insurance for all Inclusive Skating Coaching Activities in the UK, including ice skating, roller skating and in-line skating.

 The link to the Portal for further information is here: https://wsa.sportscover.com/

-3. Safeguarding and DBS/ PVG checks
+4. Safeguarding and DBS/ PVG checks

 All coaches and volunteer activities supporters must be qualified in safeguarding and must be DBS/PVG checked.
 Inclusive Skating, through its membership of the Welsh Sports Association has access to the Vibrant Nation on line system.
 DBS/PVG checks in over 150 countries are therefore available.